Deathbound: History

-Deathbound formed in 1995 under the name of Twilight.
+Deathbound formed in 1995 as Twilight.
 They released two demos under this name, Twilight and Melancholy of Northern Landscapes.
-After this, they changed their name to Unbound and released another demo, Flames of Madness.
-A further name changed saw their name finally stick on Deathbound.
-Under this name they released one more demo, Elaborate the Torture.
+After this, they renamed to Unbound and released another demo, Flames of Madness.
+They finally settled on the name Deathbound.
+Under this name, they released one more demo, Elaborate the Torture.
 The band signed to Woodcut Records and released their first album, To Cure the Sane with Insanity.
-The band then signed to Dynamic Arts Records and recorded a split album with death metal band Deathchain.
-The band then went on to release their second album, this time with record label Dynamic Arts Records, entitled Doomsday Comfort, featuring the guest vocals of Mieszko Talarczyk, vocalist and guitarist of Swedish grindcore band Nasum.
+The band signed to Dynamic Arts Records and recorded a split album with death metal band Deathchain.
+The band released their second album, with record label Dynamic Arts Records, entitled Doomsday Comfort, featuring guest vocals by Mieszko Talarczyk, vocalist and guitarist of Swedish grindcore band Nasum.
 This was the last project Mieszko worked on before his death during the 2004 Indian Ocean earthquake.
 Deathbound released their third album, We Deserve Much Worse, in 2007, and their fourth album, Non Compos Mentis, in 2010.